What is forest bathing?

-This Japanese practice is an ancient process of relaxation; know in Japan as shinrin yoku.
+This Japanese practice is a process of relaxation; known in Japan as shinrin yoku.
 The simple method of being calm and quiet amongst the trees, observing nature around you whilst breathing deeply can help both adults and children de-stress and boost health and wellbeing in a natural way.

 Turn off your devices to give yourself the best chance of relaxing, being mindful and enjoying a sensory forest-based experience.

 Slow down.
 Move through the forest slowly so you can see and feel more.